Testimonials

 Fis Coach, Women

-Daniel (“Hootie”) Gagnon joins NSA as a Women’s FIS Coach.
+Daniel (“Hootie”) Gagnon joined NSA as a Women’s FIS Coach in 2022.
 We are excited to be welcoming this NSA alumni (’14) and NSA Blake Award winner back to the family.
 He is an ACA Development Level Coach, working towards his Performance Level certification, and has spent 5 years coaching U16 OCUP at the Toronto Ski Club.
 He was TSC ‘Coach of the Year’ this past season and instrumental in the planning and logistics for both out-of-province/country training projects.
 Jeff Jones, our Program Director, adds “Daniel will bring energy and enthusiasm to our school community.
 His understanding of the athlete’s journey (high school ski academy life and post-graduate experience in the US) will be an asset”.

 Zak Bensdira